hobzy987/PFMI3DSC/README.md

 run main.py file to start processing the results.

-The software outputs an HTML file with aligned residues and probabilities after receiving a UniProt Protein ACCID as input.
+The software outputs an HTML file with aligned residues and probabilities after receiving a UniProt Protein ACCID as input. the file getmutation_allstudies_cbioportal.ipynb extracts all mutations from cbioportal and stores them in a single file